 Every year, about 30 people are killed in elevator and escalator accidents in the United States.
 Nearly 17,000 injuries occur each year, according to the Consumer Product Safety Commission.

-Elevator accidents cause more deaths and injuries than escalator accidents.
+Interestingly, elevator accidents cause more deaths and injuries than escalator accidents.
 Elevator accidents kill about 27 people every year and injure around 10,200.
-Most of these accidents involve door malfunctions, misalignment with floors, and other safety issues.
+The majority of the time, these accidents involve door malfunctions, misalignment with floors, and other safety issues.

 Half of all elevator accident deaths occur among people servicing or repairing the elevator, most often because the worker falls into the elevator shaft.
-Those who install and service construction elevators have the sixth-highest risk of work-related death out of all the construction trades.
+In fact, those who install and service construction elevators have the sixth-highest risk of work-related death out of all the construction trades.

 About 35,000 escalators are in operation in the United states.
 The most common reason for death is getting clothing caught near the entry or exit points of the escalator.